ESA title

 Space Added Value

-Ionising gases for analysis e.g. the Ptolemy device on the Philae lander of ESA's Rosetta mission, which rendezvoused with a comet in 2014.
+Adaptix’s journey started with miniature electron emitters using technology that was simultaneously being developed for a number of Space missions.
+These ‘field emitters’ can be much smaller than the traditional ‘thermionic emitters’ used in large conventional X-ray tubes.
+Field emitters like these can be for ionising gases for analysis e.g. the Ptolemy device on the Philae lander of ESA's Rosetta mission, which rendezvoused with a comet in 2014.
 The severe constraints on the size, mass and power available for Ptolemy required the miniaturisation of every component.
-The gas was ionised by an electron-source using field emitters and then a counter enabled isotope ratios to be measured to very high precision.

 Current Status

-The project completed its final review in March 2023.
+The first project phase completed its final review in March 2023 and has now been extended.

-During this project, Adaptix brought its first two products to market.
+During this the project, Adaptix brought its first two products to market.

 The first is a mobile 3D system for veterinary imaging.
 This compact device runs off a normal mains socket so is easy to install and use in an existing radiology room.
 In contrast, a CT scanner requires 3 phase power, air conditioning and special shielding.
 The systems have been used for imaging the teeth, heads and limbs of cats, dogs and rabbits, and also some more exotic species such as bearded dragons.
-By March 2023, Adaptix had already over 10 commercial installations around the UK.
+Adaptix now have many commercial installations around the UK and made the first sale in the USA in 2024.